sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 We only care about packages you can see outside the module, so internal packages don’t matter.

-there's one wrinkle, an interesting violation of the Fundamental Rule of Compatibility: you can remove a package from a module and maintain compatibility, as long as you move it to another module and make sure that your original module requires that other module.
+There's one wrinkle, an interesting violation of the Fundamental Rule of Compatibility: you can remove a package from a module and maintain compatibility, as long as you move it to another module and make sure that your original module requires that other module.
 In order for the package import path to stay the same, that other module must be nested inside the first.

 Let’s look at an example of that.